 In the genesis block where the initial 100,000,000 NEO was made, GAS wasn’t made with it.
 Instead, GAS is slowly generated over the course of 22 years, with the amount of GAS you get per NEO slowly decreasing.
 All NEO holders are paid GAS in dividends, with 1 NEO giving you 1 GAS over the course of 22 years.
 The more NEO you have, the more GAS you get (per day).
 As users spend GAS, it gets recycled into the system.
 The more GAS that is used, the more that’ll be recycled and given to all holders.

 NEO itself isn’t divisible, as it is a share in a company, but GAS is divisible so it is generally used as a form of payment.

 NEO currently offers an Android mobile wallet, a Linux, Windows and Mac Desktop wallet and an online wallet.
 All can be downloaded here.
 There are light options available for users who aren’t interested in development so you won’t have to sync the full blockchain to store your coins.

 As mentioned before, anyone who has NEO tokens are able to stake your coins to earn NEO Gas.
 NEO Gas, or just Gas, can be thought of as a dividend that NEO pays its users for holding its coins.
 But to do this, you need to have your NEO stored off of an exchange and on your own wallet (which you should be doing anyway).
-With NEO, it is even more critical to get your coins off the exchanges.

 Another important point regarding NEO tokens is that they aren’t divisible.
 In other words, you can’t buy half a NEO.
 This is important when you are taking your coins off the exchanges.